We rank and review the 9 best mobile phone insurance companies to help you find the cover you need.

 If you want insurance for your specific mobile phone model, why not check out one of our exclusive free groups to get a 10% discount?

-By joining one of our groups for free, you’ll be coming together with other owners to secure a discount on your mobile phone insurance.
+By joining these groups for free, you’ll be coming together with other owners to secure a discount on your mobile phone insurance.

-If you’re not sure whether you can get mobile phone insurance because of a specific situation, you might find it hard to get the answer from Google.
-Hopefully, we can answer some of your questions instead.
+Not sure whether you can get mobile phone insurance because of a specific situation?
+Hopefully, we answer some of your questions below.

 The short answer is no, probably not.
 Most insurance companies have a minimum age limit of 16, sometimes 18.
 However, Gadget Cover says that parents are welcome to purchase the policy for their child and then transfer it to their child's name when they turn 18.